JetBrains/teamcity-documentation/topics/notifier.md

 <td>

-Displays the status of the build configurations you want to watch in the Windows system tray, and displays pop\-up notifications on the specified events.
+Displays the status of the build configurations you want to watch in the Windows system tray, and displays pop-up notifications on the specified events.

 </td></tr><tr>